estruyf/react-handlebars-search/README.md

 Specify the number of results you want to retrieve for the specified query.

+> Maximum 50 results.
+This is a limit configured in the web part code and can be changed.

 #### Sorting

 Specify the managed property name and the sorting order (comma separated):